 North of Anchorage, the Mat-Su Borough has a wealth of snowshoeing opportunities including nearly 40 miles of maintained trails, more than 130 lakes and ponds and public use cabins at Nancy Lake State Recreation Area.
 Hatcher Pass is one of the Valley’s most popular spots for snowshoeing day trips with wide, open fields of untouched snow and spectacular.

 To the south, Girdwood and the Portage Valley each offer classic Alaska winter scenery for your trek.
 Alyeska Resort has a mountain shop that rents snowshoes.

-Snowshoe gear is easy to use.
-Just fit the snowshoe’s straps to your winter boots, cinch up the straps, grab the poles and away you go.
+For gear rentals or guide services, look to local companies like Alaska Outdoor Gear Rental or Go Hike Alaska.
+Snowshoes are easy to use: Just fit the snowshoe’s straps to your winter boots, cinch up the straps, grab the poles and away you go.
 Snowshoes can handle existing trails or make their own, go up and down hills and traverse frozen territory that was too boggy to explore in the summer months.
 Be sure to check weather and snow conditions before you go and dress in layers appropriate for an activity that’s going to keep you on the move.